 Wisconsin Dells Water Parks: Best in the World

-As America’s Dairyland, Wisconsin’ s iconic question is “Got milk?”
-But in the heart of Dairyland, the question in Wisconsin Dells is “Got water?”
+As America’s Dairyland, Wisconsin’s iconic question is, “Got milk?”
+But in the heart of Dairyland, at the Waterpark Capital of the World, the question is “Got water?”
 And the answer is a resounding “Yes!”

 The Waterpark Capital of the World®